agrc/gis.utah.gov/_posts/2020-04-08-utah-sgid-statewide-roads-data-layer-updates-04082020.md

   - roads
 ---

 AGRC recently completed updates to the SGID Roads feature class.
-Please visit our [Open Data](https://opendata.gis.utah.gov/datasets/utah-roads) site where you preview and obtain SGID Roads data.
-Also, please visit our [Roads and Highway System]({% link data/transportation/roads-system/index.html %}) data page where you will find information about the Roads data model, as well as direct download links to the SGID Roads data in shapefile and geodatabase format.
+Please visit our [Roads and Highway System]({% link data/transportation/roads-system/index.html %}) data page where you will find information about the Roads data model, as well as direct download links to the SGID Roads data in shapefile and geodatabase format.

 These road updates are also reflected in [AGRC's address locators]({% link data/address-geocoders-locators/index.html %}) and the [Utah Next-Generation 911 GIS Database]({% link data/911/index.html %}).